-If you haven't already, read our documentation about How Apollo Sync with Salesforce, to know more about how to link Apollo to SFDC using your Personal Salesforce credentials versus using a superuser to link the Team Sync credentials.
+If you haven't already, read our documentation about How Apollo Syncs with Salesforce, to know more about how to link Apollo to SFDC using your Personal Salesforce credentials versus using a superuser to link the Team Sync credentials.

 This article contains the following sections: